intelmix/jcheck/README.md

 As this utility will be caching compiler and file manager it will be much faster that running `javac` from command line.
 Useful for cases during development that you need instant feedback.

-NOTE: This utility relies on a valid `CLASSPATH` defined in environment.
+NOTE: This utility relies on a valid `CLASSPATH` defined in bash environment.